dotnize/badi-client/CONTRIBUTING.md

 ## Git Extras

 - Use `git switch` to switch to an existing branch, and add the `-c` flag when creating a new one.
-  - e.g `git switch -c lastname/newbranchname`
+  - e.g `git switch -c newbranchname`
 - Use `git merge` to grab commits from another branch to your current branch.
 Examples:
   - grabbing commits from main branch: `git merge main`
-  - grabbing commits from a different member's branch: `git merge sagmon/fix-routing`
+  - grabbing commits from a different member's branch: `git merge sagmon`
   - Make sure to `git pull` from the source branch first!
 - Make sure to always pull the latest commits from `main` branch before merging or creating a new branch
   - `git switch main` then `git pull`